Nissivardhan/Nissivardhan/README.md

 ### Hi there, I'm Nissi Vardhan Koppanathi 👋

-I'm an **Aspiring DevOps Engineer** with hands-on experience in cloud infrastructure, CI/CD automation, and container orchestration through projects and internships. [cite_start]I'm passionate about automating workflows and building reliable, scalable DevOps solutions.
+I'm an **Aspiring DevOps Engineer** with hands-on experience in cloud infrastructure, CI/CD automation, and container orchestration through projects and internships.
+I'm passionate about automating workflows and building reliable, scalable DevOps solutions.

-- [cite_start]🔭 I’m currently focused on **Azure DevOps practices** and exploring advanced **Kubernetes** deployments, building upon my recent internship experiences.
+- 🔭 I’m currently focused on **Azure DevOps practices** and exploring advanced **Kubernetes** deployments, building upon my recent internship experiences.
-- [cite_start]🌱 I’m currently diving deeper into **Python scripting for automation** and expanding my knowledge of **AWS services**.
+- 🌱 I’m currently diving deeper into **Python scripting for automation** and expanding my knowledge of **AWS services**.
 - 👯 I’m looking to collaborate on **DevOps projects involving cloud infrastructure (Azure/AWS), CI/CD pipelines, and containerized applications**.
-- [cite_start]💬 Ask me about **Azure services, Docker, Kubernetes, Jenkins, or setting up monitoring with Prometheus and Grafana**.
+- 💬 Ask me about **Azure services, Docker, Kubernetes, Jenkins, or setting up monitoring with Prometheus and Grafana**.
-- [cite_start]⚡ Fun fact: I've also tinkered with **Custom Android ROM Development**, focusing on system optimization and feature integration!
+- ⚡ Fun fact: I've also tinkered with **Custom Android ROM Development**, focusing on system optimization and feature integration!

 ---